stonezyg/modernize-apps-katacoda/scenarios/getting-started/02-instructions.md

 These tabs are quick links for you to use:
 * **Terminal** - This tab is always present and is the main terminal into which you will type Linux commands like `ls` and others.
 * **Local Web Browser** - This tab will open a new tab in your browser and give you access to programs running on TCP port 80 on your environment.
-This is used to do "local" testing of applications that expose port 80, without having to deploy to OpenShift.
+This is used to do "local" testing of applications that expose port 8080, without having to deploy to OpenShift.
+You'll use this later on.
 * **OpenShift Console** - This tab will open a new tab in your browser pointing to the OpenShift Web Console.
 You will use throughout the workshop.
 * **The Plus(+) Button** - This is used to open new Terminals and view applications running on other ports.
-You won't need to use this during the workshop but it's handy if you want to run another command in a separate terminal without bothering whatever is running on other terminals.
+You won't need to use this during the workshop but it's useful if you want to run another command in a separate terminal.

 ## Opening files